-- Your drinking water is treated with disinfectant and fluoride. - 100,000 gallons of water is available in storage for system capacity. - We have 9.5 to 10 miles of water mains that move finished drinking water from our treatment plant to your home.
+- Your drinking water is treated with disinfectant against microbes and fluoride, prevents corrosion of lead and copper, removes iron and manganese, removes hardness, and improves taste. - 100,000 gallons of water is available in storage for system capacity. - We have 9.5 to 10 miles of watermains that move finished drinking water from our treatment plant to your home.